jwhittles/MajorAssignmentIndividual/README.md

         ellipse(this.x, this.y, this.size); // the cloud is redrawn with this variables taken into account.
   }

-The sound was then initalised before the setup function
+The sound was then initalised before the setup function.

     function preload(){
         song = loadSound('Music/755199__danjfilms__biblically-accurate-angel-dying-death-of-a-god.wav'); //Directory of the song which is used.